 Muscle wire test

-To disconnect the Surface Book from the keyboard, software must instruct the muscle wire latch mechanism to open.
+To disconnect the Surface Book from the keyboard, the software must instruct the muscle wire latch mechanism to open.
 This is typically accomplished by pressing and holding the undock key on the keyboard.
 This test sends the same signal to the latch, which unlocks the Surface Book from the Surface Book keyboard.
 This test is applicable just for Surface Book models.

 Dead pixel and display artifacts tests